 Basket with Coconut Coir Liner

 Use a coconut coir liner in your baskets.
 It helps retain moisture while keeping the roots cozy and your strawberries happy.
+This setup works beautifully for many climbing strawberry plant ideas.

 Hanging Metal Buckets